2i2c-org/infrastructure/docs/howto/budgeting-billing/cost-monitoring/aws.md

 ## Troubleshooting

-If you don't see data in the cost attribution dashboard, you may want to look to ensure the `aws-ce-grafana-backend` deployment's pod is running in the support namespace, or if it reports errors in its logs.
+If you don't see data in the cost monitoring dashboard, you may want to look to ensure the `jupyterhub-cost-monitoring` deployment's pod is running in the support namespace, or if it reports errors in its logs.